takelley1/linux-notes/proxy-servers.md

-**A proxy acts on behalf of the client(s), while a reverse proxy acts on behalf of the server(s)** [1]**.**
+**A proxy acts on behalf of the client(s), while a reverse proxy acts on behalf of the server(s).** <sup>[1]</sup>

-## REVERSE PROXY
+## REVERSE PROXY <sup>[4]</sup>

 also known as a *gateway server*

-- Used for security, high-availability, load-balancing, and centralized authentication/authorization.
-[4]
+- used for security, high-availability, load-balancing, and centralized authentication/authorization
-- Allows many different isolated servers to provide their services behind a single domain
+- allows many different isolated servers to provide their services behind a single domain
-- As far as the client is concerned, the reverse proxy server is the sole source of all content.
-[4]
+- as far as the client is concerned, the reverse proxy server is the sole source of all content

 ```
 httpd itself does not generate or host the data, but rather the content is obtained by one or several